Charles V of France: Mission in Normandy

 A brilliant orator, and accustomed to a monarchy controlled by the Cortes of Navarre (the equivalent of the States General), Charles the Bad championed the reform of a state considered too arbitrary, leaving no voice to the nobility or the cities (John the Good governed with a circle of favorites and officers sometimes of humble extraction).
 Unlike his father, Charles V thought that a king must have the approval of his subjects and must listen to their advice.
 This view allowed him to approach the Norman nobles and the reformists, and thus Charles of Navarre.

-The power of Navarre was such that, on 8 January 1354, he murdered with impunity his rival Charles de la Cerda (the king's favourite), and openly avowed this crime.
+The power of Navarre was such that, on 8 January 1354, he murdered with impunity his rival Constable Charles de la Cerda (the king's favourite), and openly avowed this crime.
 He even obtained, through the Treaty of Mantes, territorial concessions and sovereignty by threatening to make an alliance with the English.
-But in Avignon, the English and French were negotiating a peace that would prevent Charles of Navarre from counting on the support of Edward III.
+But in Avignon, the English and French were negotiating a peace that would prevent Charles II of Navarre from counting on the support of Edward III.
 He therefore concluded a treaty with the English in which the Kingdom of France would be partitioned between them.
 An English landing was planned for the end of the truce, which would expire on 24 June 1355.

-King John ordered the Dauphin in March 1355 to organize the defense of Normandy, which required raising the necessary taxes.
+King John II ordered the Dauphin in March 1355 to organize the defense of Normandy, which required raising the necessary taxes.
 The task was difficult because of the growing influence of Charles the Bad, who had acquired a status similar to that of a "Duke" under the Treaty of Mantes.
 He was likely to ally with Edward III and could at any time open the gateway to Normandy to the English.
 The Dauphin avoided war by reconciling Navarre with the king, which was sealed with a ceremony at the court on 24 September 1355.
 Edward III was offended at the latest betrayal of Charles of Navarre, and the promised landing did not occur.